RayyMedina/Breakout-Game/README.md

-Created Breakout game to get a better understanding of coding games.
+Created the game Breakout to get a better understanding of coding .